gvwilson/thirdbit/fiction/iffy/index.md

 "When I what?
 I'm not—will you stop pesterin' me, woman?"
 He shrugged Aunt Naggie's cautioning hand off his arm angrily.
 "I'm not talkin' to th' governor!
-I was hired for a job, plain an' simple.
+I was hired for a job.
-I just want t' be paid an' then I'm done with it."
+I just want what I'm owed an' then I'm done with it."

 "That will be for the governor to decide,"
 Doctor Johel said,
 a hint of steel in her voice.
 "Now, if you'll come this way?"
 She turned toward shore.

 The armored bot pivoted smoothly on its heavy treads and lowered one of its arms.
 The elderly doctor sat on it as if were a park bench—as if